Tuesday, December 30, 2025

 Gingerbread House Cookie Recipe

-This recipe yields two houses plus some extra cookies for snacking!
+This recipe yields one house plus some extra cookies for snacking!

 Ingredients: